 WCUHRA members can participate in the many HR activities throughout the year, including:

 Participation in local SHRM chapter meetings

 Our most recent West Chester University Human Resource Association (WCUHRA) meeting welcomed Gretchen E. Adams, the Vice President of Talent Acquisition at Tower Health located in Reading PA as the guest speaker.
 Gretchen spoke about the field of human resources, the challenges of attracting and retaining employees especially with the low rate of unemployment, how to overcome the challenges of talent acquisition, and touched on some “hot” topics that human resources professionals are facing today such as the potential barriers of using Artificial Intelligence (AI).

 From left to right: Joann Puccino, WCUHRA President; Gretchen Adams, VP of Talent Acquisition, Tower Health; Heidi Lichty, WCU MS in HRM Student

-To request more information, contact the Graduate Business Office today.
+To request more information, contact the WCU Human Resource Association today.